No-Agent-2990/wrecker/README.md

 # Mechanical Assembly

 ## Stepper Driver setup
-- Set current dip switch for 2.5A currnent limit
+- Set current dip switch for 2.5A current limit
 - Set dip switch for steps per pulse (micro-steps) to 32

 ## Preparation

+### Base

 Tap all the M3 holes in base for cover.
+Tap M3 holes for TB6600 mounting.
+Tap M3 hole for cable clamp
+Press fit 1/4-20 nut into pocket, use 1/4 bolt from below to help seat if needed.
+If not secure, melt plastic around edge.
 Tap the M4 holes for the handle.

+### Cover

+Attach plug to fan wires (if none), will need mate for attaching to proto board Mount fan on inside and grill on outside using 4x M3x12mm flathead screws, lockwashers and nuts.
+Make sure airflow direction is *into* case.

+### Slide

+Remove and blobs and bumps with sharp knife.
+Clean out any crud in tube with 1/4" drill.

+### Pinion

+Clean up gear teeth, shaft hole as needed.
+Insert M2 hex nut into pocket in shaft, thread M2x4mm grub screw in nut, leave flush.

+## Assembly

+## Post-Assembly

 Lubricate slide with silicone lubricant oil (not grease).
 Lubricate pinion gear with silicone grease.

 # Wiring

 # Arduino
-Code provided is written for the ESP32 which has dual 240Mhz cores, and can run the stepper at its highest rate easily.
+Code provided is written for the ESP32 which has dual 240MHz cores, and can run the stepper at its highest rate easily.
 It also has Wifi functionality built in.

 Any Arduino or other controller could probably be used but will not work with the provided code.